rahulpd101/UdacityP1/project3/explain.md

 The algorithm steps through the input list using a three-way partitioning of the array.
 Comparing items in the list to the middle value, the ones, it swaps the elements moving the zeroes to the beginning and the twos towards the end.

 ### Big O Space Complexity
-Uses three additional integers for keeping track of the low, mid and high points in the list plus one to hold the middle value for a total of four and, of course, a copy of the input list/array: O(n).
+Uses three additional integers for keeping track of the low, mid and high points in the list plus one to hold the middle value for a total of four and, of course, a copy of the input list/array: O(1).
 Through the magic of Python, C really, we are able to swap elements without the need for a temp variable to hold one of the items to swap.

 ### Big O Time Complexity
 Iterates through the list one time to complete the swaps: O(n) where n is the number of elements in the list.